 So you have a small number of unqualified surgeons committing malpractice on a lot of patients.
 Sometimes, the medical malpractice is not during the surgery itself but the failure to manage known complications.

-When the surgeon is inexperienced or fails to recognize post-operative complications, bariatric surgery can cause grave injury and death.
+When the surgeon is inexperienced or fails to recognize postoperative complications, bariatric surgery can cause grave injury and death.

-Another big issue with these is you need to carefully monitor the patient post-operatively for signs and symptoms of malabsorption and malnutrition.
-Because the surgery can go too far and make it impossible for the patient get the nutrients she needs.
+Another big issue with these is you need to carefully monitor the patient postoperatively for signs and symptoms of malabsorption and malnutrition (B12, calcium, folate, iron, trace metals).
+Because the surgery can go too far and make it impossible for the patient to get the nutrients she needs.
 So doctors need to keep a watchful eye post-surgery.

-Another common mistake during these surgeries is the failure to diagnose a pulmonary embolism.Getting a Lawyer for Your Gastric Bypass Surgery Case
+Another common mistake during these surgeries is the failure to diagnose a pulmonary embolism.Gastric Bypass Settlements and Verdicts